Cart

 • Hex Wrench

-Step 2: Drill the Desired Location
+Step 1: Drill the desired location

 drilling into the fridge

-Step 3: Connecting the Faucet and Shank
+Step 2: Connecting the faucet and shank

-Insert the shank through the hole that you just drilled (from the outside) and secure it with a brass flanged lock nut; the black plastic flange goes on the outside to help cover up the hole you made.
+Insert the shank through the hole you just drilled (from the outside) and secure it with a brass flanged lock nut; the black plastic flange goes on the outside to help cover up the hole you made.

 installing the shank